lakhanp1/KERS_analysis/README.md

 # KdmB-EcoA-RpdA-SntB (KERS) chromatin complex ChIPseq data analysis

+KERS is a tetrameric nucleosome remodelling complex in the filamentous fungus Aspergillus nidulans that is composed of the H3K4 histone demethylase KdmB, a cohesin acetyltransferase (EcoA), a histone deacetylase (RpdA) and a reader protein (SntB).
 This repository has the scripts related to KERS ChIPseq data analysis.

 ### Required tools for data analysis
 #### *A. nidulans* annotation packages like org.db, TxDb and BSgenome